Spirals-Team/hadoop-benchmark/README.md

 	 $ CONFIG=local_cluster ./cluster.sh destroy-hadoop
  ```

- In Self-balacing Scenario, besides a running Hadooop cluster, an self-adaptive approach is also running in Hadoop control node.
+ In Self-balacing Scenario, besides a running Hadooop cluster, a self-adaptive approach is also running in Hadoop control node.
  This approach automatically balances the job-parallelism and job-throughput based on the memory utilization of the whole Hadoop cluster.

  To start Self-balancing Scenario, all commands used are similar to those in Section 4.